JAForbes/pr-release/README.md

 Rollbacks work when invoked locally, but CI has reporting (incorrectly) there is no diff between releases.

 I've just added `fetch-depth:0` in `actions/checkout` to hopefully resolve that.

+---

+I accidentally committed directly to `next`, this change will be a feature PR which will avoid #149